Where to mountain bike in and around Toronto

-Glen Major (15km) — Again, it's pretty easy to get lost on these trails due to a lack of marking, but there's some good stuff out here if you're willing to explore.
-The entrance is also tough to find, but these are decent directions: Head north on Brock Road (not street!) to one of several entrances.
+Again, it's pretty easy to get lost on these trails due to a lack of marking, but there's some good stuff out here if you're willing to explore.
+Head north on Brock Road (not street!) to one of several entrances.
 To get to the south entrance go east on Concession Road 9 to either Westney Road or Sideline road then go north to the trailhead parking lots.

 Join the conversation Load comments